About our customer

 The mortgage renewal process in particular has created significant time and money savings for SASCU.
 Each renewal now takes, on average, 30 minutes less time to complete, saving staff hundreds of hours and the credit union thousands of dollars in cost savings each year.
 And not only has the digitization of this process improved each individual renewal, it has created a more consistent renewal process across all branches.

-The digital transformation of SASCU's mortgage renewal application was so successful that it won the credit union the first Digital Transformation AmpliFi Award, presented by Central 1 Credit Union at its 2019 Momentum Conference.
+The digital transformation of SASCU’s mortgage renewal application was so successful that it won the credit union the first Digital Transformation AmpliFi Award, presented by Central 1 Credit Union.
 SASCU was recognized for implementing an innovative and optimized workflow that drives its business forward.